ytyulkinaxway/axway-open-docs/content/en/docs/apim_installation/apigtw_install/post_overview.md

 ## Secure API Gateway

-Perform the following tasks after installation to secure your API Gateway system and protect the API Gateway environment from internal or external threats.
+Perform the following tasks after installation to secure your API Gateway system and protect the API Gateway environment.

 ### Change default passwords

 If you did not set an administrator user name and password during installation, you should change the default administrator user name and password now.
 For details, see
 [Manage administrator users](/docs/apim_administration/apigtw_admin/manage_user_access/#manage-admin-users).

+If using the Discovery and Traceability agents, password configuration should also be updated.

 ### Change default certificates